friemen/parsargs/README.md

 	    ; ...
 	])
 ```
 But this is a lot of boilerplate to read and write because

  - in most cases formatter and parser would take default values `str` and `identity`.
  - the keywords like `:data-path` visually create more noise than signal.

+Now you're in a dilemma.
+Either the data structure representing the specification would become
+cumbersome, or the data structure the data mapper works on would make
+implementation more complicated and therefore harder to comprehend.

 Here parsargs offers a way to specify how the concise notation is mapped
 to an easy-to-work-with data structure.